irnaasllani/irnaasllani/README.md

 This little project is open-source to the core but isn't strapped down by any license just yet.
 Want to get your hands on the code?
 Let's talk: [irna.asllani@gmail.com].

-## Project Status
+## What's Cooking

-The quiz game is currently in a functional state and is open to enhancements and bug fixes.
+The game's alive and kicking, ready for you to play, and I'm all ears for fresh ideas and fixes.